 IT'S ALL ABOUT STEM CELLS

 Hyperbaric oxygen could be considered an alarm which causes repair cells to mobilize into the bloodstream and to be delivered to the site where they can perform the amazing repair functions they were designed to do.
-Clinical studies how hyperbaric oxygen therapy mobilized CD 34 stem cells from the bone marrow and other sites into the peripheral circulation by Dr. Steve Thom in 2011 has been followed up with evidence that these stem cells so mobilized to the bloodstream, find their way (by a homing mechanism) to the site of tissue distress / injury and commence the repair process.
+Clinical studies how hyperbaric oxygen therapy mobilized CD 34 stem cells from the bone marrow and other sites into the peripheral circulation by Dr. Steve Thom in 2011.
+These mobilized stem cells enter the bloodstream, then find their way (by a homing to chemical signal called hypoxia inducement factor of “HIF”emitted by the distressed tissue) to the site of tissue compromise and commence the repair process.
+CD34 cells accumulate at the site of the signal.
+Repair is mediated through cellular messaging.
+Successful tissue repair is supported by increased concentrations of CD34 at the site.
+Evidence shows higher % of wound closure associated with high CD34 cell levels at the site.
 It takes 20 treatments to reach optimal levels of these circulating stem cells.

 NEW BLOOD VESSELS

 Hyperbaric oxygen therapy calls a number of the blood vessel forming cells into action.
 Scientists can track their activity by the various products which these cells generate when actively building blood vessels.

 Hyperbaric oxygen supports the flawless generation of new tissue.
 Specifically, it supports the proliferation of the collagen molecules which are present in muscle and the sinewy tendons and ligaments which hold our structures together.